edwardloveall/portfolio/deploy/README.md

 # Deployment

-Deployment for this app works via [Ansible].
+Deployment for this app uses [Ansible].

-## Staging
+## Testing locally

-You can test in a staging environment using [Vagrant].
+You can test in a local environment using [Vagrant].

 ```sh
 vagrant up # if this stalls out, see below